tensorflow/tflite-micro/tensorflow/lite/micro/docs/compression.md

 are placed into a scratch buffer representing the tensor decompressed data.

 Decompression results in increased latency during inference.
+There may also be an increase in the size of non-persistent arena memory, due to the use of scratch buffers to temporarily hold the decompressed data.

 # Model Schema and Metadata for Compression